-This is a guest blog by Laura, our resident expert on female travel.
+This is a guest post by Laura, our resident expert on female travel.

 I always seem to learn things the hard way, and packing for long-term travel is no exception.
-I used to pack for every possible situation, for the ‘what if’ moments.
-Of course if you backpack for a few weeks with all of these unnecessary items, you end up discarding many things along the way that you don’t need.
-After living in Africa with minimal facilities (like no running water) in the summer of 2008, I quickly realized that there were some items that I was grateful to have with me and helped me realize what was really essential to have with me when I travel.
+I used to pack for every possible situation, for the “what if” moments.
+Of course, if you backpack for a few weeks with all of these unnecessary items, you end up discarding many things along the way that you don’t need.
+After living in Africa with minimal facilities (like no running water) in the summer of 2008, I quickly realized that there were some items that I was grateful to have with me and some that were really essential to have with me when I travel.
 Everyone has their own packing list.
 But as a woman, there are some extra things we tend to pack that our male counterparts don’t.
-Here is what I like to keep with me beyond the basic travel gear:
+Here‘s what I like to keep with me beyond the basic travel gear:

 Hand Sanitizer: Like toilet paper, soap isn’t always readily available when traveling.
 I’m always happy to have it on me after playing with kids, riding on public transport, or to use before I eat.

 Wet Wipes: Because I tend to travel in what I would describe as “less luxurious” locations, Wet Wipes have become my new best friend.
 In Kenya, I heavily relied on them to scrub off the red clay on my feet before going to bed.
 I’ve also used them for a shower substitute when camping, to clean my hands off after eating, to wipe dust off of my face, and to clean a cut when I haven’t had a first aid kit on me.
 Wet Wipes are extremely handy!